Cloud resource addresses

 Addresses in cloud networks can be internal or public.

 Internal IP addresses are assigned to resources in the selected subnet of the folder where the resource is created.
 These addresses are used for transmitting information between the resources within your cloud.

-An internal IP address can only be used to access the resources connected to the subnets of the same cloud network.
+An internal IP address can only be used to access resources connected to subnets in the same cloud network.
 The internal IP address does not change during the entire lifetime of the cloud resource.

-When a VM is stopped, its public IP address is released, and the next time the VM is started, it gets a new public IP address.
+Public IP addresses can be dynamic or static.
+When creating a cloud resource with a public IP, it's usually assigned a dynamic address.
+When a VM with a dynamic public IP is stopped, its address is released, and the next time the VM is started, it is assigned a new public IP address.
 When the VM is restarted, its public IP address is saved.

-For more information about IP address pricing, see the section Public IP addresses in the Virtual Private Cloud service documentation.
+For more information about IP address pricing, see Public IP addresses in the Virtual Private Cloud documentation.

 You can use a hostname to access one cloud resource from another within the same cloud network.